3dcitydb/3dcitydb-docs/source/wfs/configuration/operations.rst

      - | Formats the JSON response document using additional line breaks and indentations (boolean true / false, default: false).
    * - | ``significantDigits``
      - | Maximum number of digits for vertices (integer, default: 3).
 Identical vertices are snapped.
+   * - | ``significantTextureDigits``
+     - | Maximum number of digits for texture coordinates (integer, default: 7).
+Identical texture coordinates are snapped.
    * - | ``transformVertices``
      - | Apply the CityJSON-specific compression (boolean true / false, default: false).
+   * - | ``addSequenceIdWhenSorting``
+     - | If the response document shall be sorted (by using a *fes:SortBy* expression), then this option allows for adding a sequenceId attribut to each CityJSON object that maps the sorting order.
+This is required because CityJSON itself does not support sorting (boolean true / false, default: false).
    * - | ``generateCityGMLMetadata``
      - | Adds an attribute called CityGMLMetadata that contains CityGML-specific metadata like the data types of generic attributes (boolean true / false, default: true).
    * - | ``removeDuplicateChildGeometries``